sebastiansauer/stats-nutshell/060-regression2.html.md

 ## Going further

+Check-out [this chapter](https://statistik1.netlify.app/090-regression2) of my intro stats book to get an overview on statistical modeling using somewhat more advanced regression techniques.
+Please use your browser's translation feature to render the webpages into your favorite language.

 A recent but already classic book on regression and inference (if this is possible) is the book by @gelman_regression_2021.
 A great textbook on statistical modelling (with a Bayesian flavor) was written by @mcelreath_statistical_2020; it's suitable for PhD level.